-Lakebay resident Siu-May “Sil” Wong-Underwood, 42, traveled with a team of volunteers to the Bahamas to conduct search and rescues after the island nation was hit by Hurricane Dorian from September 1 to 3.
+Lakebay resident Siu-May “Sil” Wong-Underwood, 42, traveled with a team of volunteers to the Bahamas to conduct search and rescues after the island nation was hit by Hurricane Dorian September 1 to 3.

 Wong-Underwood spoke to KP News from Marsh Harbour on Great Abaco September 7, saying, “I’ve been to over a dozen disasters around the world and domestically and this looks like what I saw in the Philippines after Typhoon Haiyan.
 None of the trees have branches, houses are completely destroyed, there’s destruction everywhere.”